ubclaunchpad/LP-website/handbook/onboarding/leads.md

 ### Recurring Processes

 The Leadership team is responsible, with the help of the Strategy team, for implementing our [recurring processes](/handbook/strategy/recurring-processes.md).
-This includes selecting the next generationg of Launch Pad leads, working towards our club objectives, and more.
+This includes selecting the next generation of Launch Pad leads, working towards our club objectives, and more.

 ### Projects